 Ahem.
 This one bothers me the most.
 Harvest Moon has always had a certain level of difficulty in their games, and they’re now catering to the younger generation that feeds off of the loot box/pay to win strategy.
 Now that they’ve introduced a new Easy Mode into the game, it takes significantly less time to complete objectives in the game.

 The old games didn’t care if you had no idea what was going on, and that felt good, to be honest.
 I didn’t want to be treated like a kid, and I enjoyed the energy and work I had to put into the game.
 Stardew Valley fans and veteran Harvest Moon players will probably understand where I’m coming from with this.
 If players are looking for a new game that is easy to complete, or perhaps players who just don’t have that much time to devote to a game, then easy mode might be the right choice.
 For those that are looking for a long-term commitment, I’d recommend normal mode.

 Again, these are petty and whiny complaints.
 I know these are petty and whiny.
-I may change my mind after I’ve played more, and everyone is entitled to their own opinions.
+I may change my mind after I’ve played more (, and everyone is entitled to their own opinions.
 Happy farming!

 Image Credits: Story of Seasons